White Bean Cauliflower Soup (Creamy, High Protein and Vegan)

 How to make this high protein vegan soup

-First heat the olive oil in a stockpot over medium heat.
+First, heat the olive oil in a stockpot over medium heat.
 Add the onions and sauté for about 4 minutes.
 The onions will soften and start turning translucent.
 Then add the minced garlic and sauté one minute more.

 Next add the broth, cauliflower florets, beans, bay leaf, thyme and salt.
 Turn the heat up to high and bring the mixture to a boil.
 Lower heat and continue to boil the soup for 10-15 minutes until the cauliflower pierces easily with a fork.
 Carefully remove the bay leaves and thyme stems from the soup.